Our Family Gallery

 • Cora Mary Shore (b.
 17 Aug 1871, d.
 1 Jul 1873)

-Cora (the mother) died on 2 Sep 1871, two weeks after giving birth to their daughter.
-She was 18 years of age.
+Caroline (the mother) died on 2 September 1871, two weeks after giving birth to their daughter.
+She was not yet 18 years of age.

 On the mother's death, the infant daughter Cora was taken into the home of William's sister, Louisa Cedelia (Shore) Winn.
 The baby survived just 1 year and 10 months.

-Their son Winfred was taken into the home of William's mother, Mary Ann (Brandenburg) Shore-Baker.
+Their son Winfred, less than two years old, was taken into the home of William's mother, Mary Ann (Brandenburg) Shore-Baker.
 He died at the age of 17 years.

 Cora Shore, their daughter Cora, and their son Winfred are buried in the Himes Cemetery, La Fayette, Illinois.
 Memorials mark the mother's and son's graves; none has been found for the infant daughter.